Participating Account Management policy

 (i) Percentage of Par Account Income Transferred to Shareholders or Shareholder Accounts as a Percentage of Maximum Allowed

 Transfers made from the par account under ICA section 461 are restricted to between 2.5% and 10% (depending on the size of the par account of the Company) of total amounts distributed in respect of participating policies issued after demutualization.
 The maximum percentage is redetermined annually and is close to 2.5% at this time.
 The Company intends to transfer the maximum amount allowed.

 Approved by the Board on February 15, 2012, effective immediately.
-Minor changes were approved by the Appointed Actuary on November 06, 2013 and December 5, 2017 and were effective immediately.
+Subsequent minor changes were approved by the Appointed Actuary on November 06, 2013, December 5, 2017 and October 31, 2018 and were effective immediately.